 Recent development and open issues

-You should look at the recent issues and bugs, how they’re organized.
+You should look at the recent issues and bugs, and how they’re organized.
 By checking these items you can know if the project is still maintained.
 If it’s not, you may run into the issue of some things not working that may affect your understanding of how the project works.

 On the other side, if a project has a lot of open issues, don’t disqualify it: these might be questions from users, ideas or non-critical bugs.